kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		}
 	}
 }
-// Similar changes in consumer class Consumer {
+// Similar changes in consumer by using wait() and notifyAll class Consumer {
 	public void consume() {
 		synchronized(lock) {